TheOptimisticDev/Analog-Clock/README.md

-# Analog-Clock_App
+# Analog-Clock

-I developed this Analog clock website using HTML, CSS, and JS languages as part of my portfolio project.
+I developed this Analog clock application using HTML, CSS, and JS languages as part of my portfolio project.

 ## Features